jawj/mostly-ormless/README.md

   values: [ 123, 'One Hundred Years of Solitude' ] }
 ```

-The `cols` and `vals` wrapper functions ultimately produce identically-ordered sequences of the object's keys (quoted) and values (safely passed via pg's `values` array) respectively..
+The `cols` and `vals` wrapper functions ultimately produce identically-ordered sequences of the object's keys (quoted) and values (safely passed via pg's `values` array) respectively.

 And, of course, this is all being type-checked and auto-completed as I type it: